iftikhar8/thesis/metrics/metrics.md

 ##Reproducibility
 Biophysical models are complex systems, often requiring parameterisation of greater than 50 variables into the study.
 Reproducibility has been a key theme in science in recent times and while it is hard for repeatable science in empirical ecology, it is fundamentally achievable in ecological modelling. (reference the psychology paper).
 Reproducibility allows us to exert confidence in our results and therefore gives more confidence to the reader in our drawn conclusions.
-The costs for open science and reproducibility of biophysical connectivity studies are neligible, with many online sources available to us (e.g. GitHub for source code, Dryad for digital repositories).
+The costs for open science and reproducibility of biophysical connectivity studies are negligible, with many online sources available to us (e.g. GitHub for source code, Dryad for digital repositories).
 More journals are also providing mechanisms for online storage of data.
 Reproducibility is the end goal for science publications How different inputs can effect the output.
 - What does this mean again?